Sunny day at Balicasag Island in Bohol, Philippines

 Bohol is a great place for foodies to discover tasty, homegrown dishes.
 If you’re craving seafood, you won’t be disappointed!

-Being an island, you can expect the freshest seafood in Bohol, which you can try when you book an oyster and seafood buffet tour
+Being an island, you can expect the freshest seafood in Bohol, which you can try when you book an oyster and seafood buffet tour.
+You can also try a Panglao pub crawl.

 Local Cuisine